Frosendroska/software-testing/1_HW/my-bugs.md

 	- **How did you find them?**

-	This issue was found by my teacher because, after a lot of time spent on bug finding, it is becoming more and more impossible to find it with your blurry eyes.
-I attempted to write stress tests, but they only helped find errors in large amounts of data, not in small ones.
+	_This issue was found by my teacher because, after a lot of time spent on bug finding, it is becoming more and more impossible to find it with your blurry eyes.
+I attempted to write stress tests, but they only helped find errors in large amounts of data, not in small ones._

 	- **Why do you think these bugs happened?**

-	The primary cause of this bug is a simple lack of attention and time spent thinking about the 	algorithm.
+	_The primary cause of this bug is a simple lack of attention and time spent thinking about the algorithm._

 	- **What could you do to avoid them?**

+	_To avoid this problem, I could test my solution against all possible input sizes and spend more time thinking about all possible corner cases before implementing it. _